nicolashodee/atelier-setsuko/wp-content/plugins/wpvivid-backuprestore/readme.txt

 * [Daniel Wilczkowiak](https://profiles.wordpress.org/virtual03/) (German)

 == Changelog ==
+= 0.9.54 =
+- Added support for PHP 8.
+- Fixed some bugs in the plugin code.
+- Optimized the plugin code.
 = 0.9.53 =
 - Fixed a SQL injection vulnerability.
 - Fixed some bugs in the plugin code and optimized the plugin code.